 Colorblindness is more widespread than one may think, so it’s important to make sure we’re not creating dashboards that leave this population segment behind.
 This tool offers a detailed breakdown of how color blindness effects data visualization.
 Additionally, it provides a selection of 15 color presets that are accessible to individuals with different types of color blindness.

-Adobe Color CC functions like a color wheel, but with the added benefit of the RGB and HEX codes associated with each shade, along with the ability to sort results by “color rules.”
-If you want to know the exact compliment to a shade of green or variations of a specific blue tone, Adobe Color CC can show you with the click of a button.
+Adobe Color CC functions as a color wheel, but with the added benefit of the RGB and HEX codes associated with each shade, along with the ability to sort results by “color rules.”
+If you want to know the exact complement to a shade of green or variations of a specific blue tone, Adobe Color CC can show you with the click of a button.
 You can also choose to play within different color rules, like monochromatic, analogous, complementary, and so forth.